Jill L. Friedman

 “Female Gladiators: Tales from the Civil Trial Trenches” - Women Lawyers of Ventura County, 2012

 Beginning in 2011, Ms. Friedman served two terms as president of Women Lawyers of Ventura County and revitalized the organization.
 In 2012, she returned for a second and third term as director of the Ventura County Bar Association after a 21-year hiatus.
 She is a founding member of the Ventura County Diversity Bar Alliance and served as its Chair in 2013, 2020 and 2021.
 She is a past president of Ventura County Barristers and Santa Barbara Women Lawyers.
 At the state level, she served as vice president of the California Young Lawyers Association and sergeant-at-arms at the Conference of Delegates.
 Ms. Friedman was responsible for forging the relationship between Women Lawyers of Ventura County and the local Girls, Inc. chapter.
 The Girls, Inc. program at the juvenile justice center in Oxnard has been a powerful mechanism for connecting with the girls, and working towards inspiring and empowering them to change their lives for the better.

-Additionally, she has served on the boards of the Santa Barbara County Bar Association, Santa Barbara County Bar Foundation, Santa Barbara Women Lawyers Foundation and the Ventura County Trial Lawyers Association.
-She was the editor-in-chief of the Santa Barbara County Bar Association newsletter, as well as assistant editor of the Ventura County Bar Association newsletter.
+Additionally, Ms. Friedman has served on the boards of the Santa Barbara County Bar Association, Santa Barbara County Bar Foundation, Santa Barbara Women Lawyers Foundation and the Ventura County Trial Lawyers Association.
+She was the editor-in-chief of the Santa Barbara County Bar Association newsletter, as well as an assistant editor of the Ventura County Bar Association newsletter.
 She has been a Master in the William L. Gordon Inns of Court in Santa Barbara and the Jerome H. Berenson Inns of Court in Ventura.
 She has served as a judge pro tem in both the Santa Barbara and Ventura County courts.